-Founded by the Puckett family in the 1950s, Puckett’s served as a country store to several communities in Williamson County.
-From fresh groceries and a good southern meal, to a tank of gas and a place to catch up with friends, Puckett’s became a staple in the Leiper’s Fork community.
+OUR HISTORYFounded by the Puckett family in the 1950s, Puckett’s has served as a country store to several communities in Williamson County for decades.
+From fresh groceries and a good southern meal to a tank of gas and a place to catch up with friends, Puckett’s has long been a staple in the Leiper’s Fork community.

-In 2007, Puckett's Grocery, along with Keith Mohr, president of IndieHeaven.com, partnered to create a unique local music contest called Rising Star, a seven week contest featuring up to 20 local singer/songwriters.
+In 2007, Puckett's Grocery, along with Keith Mohr, partnered to create a unique local music contest called Puckett's Rising Star—a seven-week contest featuring up to 20 local singer/songwriters.
 The winner of the competition takes home a $500 cash stipend, and a chance to be featured in an upcoming Winner’s Round with other established and well-known songwriters.

-Puckett's owner, Andy Marshall states, "There is so much talent in this area.
-We at Puckett’s are proud to showcase some of Nashville’s best undiscovered songwriters who could soon become a rising star.”
+"There is so much talent in this area.
+We at Puckett’s are proud to showcase some of Nashville’s best undiscovered songwriters who could soon become a rising star,” Marshall says.

 Several years and many accolades later, people just can’t seem to get enough of Puckett’s.
-From the food and music, to the relaxed atmosphere, Puckett’s is sure to keep people coming back.
-And with plans underway for a downtown Nashville location, even more people will get the opportunity to experience a piece of small town charm in the big city.
+From the food and music to the authentic atmosphere, there’s something about Puckett’s that keeps the locals coming back.

-In just over a year, the Nashville restaurant has made quite a name for itself.
-In 2011 alone, Puckett’s won numerous awards and accolades including multiple Sizzle Awards by Southern Exposure Magazine and was voted Best BBQ in Nashville at the People's Choice Annual BBQ competition.
-The Nashville Downtown Partnership also awarded the restaurant for Outstanding Business Development, which was awarded by Governor Bill Haslam.
+In just a few years, the Nashville restaurant has received numerous awards, including Best BBQ in Nashville at the People's Choice Annual BBQ competition.
+The Nashville Downtown Partnership also awarded the restaurant for Outstanding Business Development, presented by the Honorable Mayor Karl Dean.